Lawrence Elwell

 Embed:

-Lawrence Elwell reflects on his gratitude for experiences in the Marine Corps in the Korean War that helped shape him into being a productive adult.
-He recalls the impact of his superiors that helped impact his life beyond the Marine Corps.
-Among those superiors was Captain Milton Arthur Hull who was an inspiration to his men.
+Lawrence Elwell reflects on his gratitude for experiences in the Marine Corps while serving in the Korean War that helped shape him into being a productive adult.
+He recalls the influence of his superiors that helped impact his life beyond the Marine Corps.
+He names one of his superiors, Captain Milton Arthur Hull, as an individual who was an inspiration to his men.

 Share YouTube: